Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: The Geodesic Voronoi Diagram

 \begin{lemma} There may be $\Omega(mn\min\{n,m\})$ $1,3$-collapse events. \end{lemma}

-\begin{proof} See Fig.~\ref{fig:lb_voronoi_flips}(a).
+\begin{proof} We use a similar construction with a ``pit'' and $\Omega(n)$ pairs of entities as in Lemma~\ref{lem:lb_12_events}.
+See Fig.~\ref{fig:lb_voronoi_flips}(a).
 Place $\Omega(\min\{n,m\})$ spikes at the bottom of the pit and place a site between them.
 As two sites $p_i$ and $q_i$ move down, their bisector sweeps over all spikes causing the voronoi center of $p_i$, $q_i$ and the site between the spikes as the bisector to hit the side of each spike, causing a $1,3$-collapse event each time.
 Since the upper convex chains of the polygon consist of $\Omega(m)$ vertices, every pair of vertices causes $\Omega(m \min\{n,m\})$ such events.
 Note that while the horizontal part of the bisectors between the spikes moves up as a pair of vertices moves down, it ``resets'' when a new pair arrives, thus this process can be repeated $\Omega(n)$ times using new sites each time and the lemma follows. \end{proof}

 By Lemma~\ref{lem:13collapse_upperbound_center} any triple $p$, $q$, $s$ generates at most $O(m^2)$ $1,3$-collapse events.
 So, summing over all triples this immediately gives us an $O(m^2n^3)$ upper bound.
 Next, we argue that we can also bound the number of $1,3$-collapses by $O(m^3n^2\beta_z(n))$, for some $z \in \mathbb{N}$.